xled/xled-docs/docs/protocol_details.rst

 LED effect is called **movie**.
 It consists of **frames**.
 Each frame defines colour of each LED.

 Movie file format is simple sequence of bytes.
-Three bytes in a row represent intensity of *red*, *green* and *blue* in this order.
-Each frame is defined just with number of LEDs times three.
+For RGB devices, each LED is defined by three bytes in a row representing the intensity of *red*, *green* and *blue* in this order.
+For RGB+W devices, each LED is defined by four bytes in a row representing the intensity of *white*, *red*, *green* and *blue* in this order.
+Each frame is defined just with number of LEDs times three or four.
 Frames don't have any separator.
 Definition of each frame starts from LED closer to LED driver/adapter.

 Real time LED operating mode